stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 3. `DualStoreController`

    * Role: a control module that manages two or more memory subsystems, for example a fast plastic store and a slow stable store, using Q084 tension signals to decide when to transfer information between them.
-   * Interface: takes tension estimates and task level performance as inputs; outputs storage and consolidation actions.
+   * Interface: takes tension estimates and task level performance as inputs.
+Outputs storage and consolidation actions.

 ### 7.3 Evaluation harness